Edward L. Beach Sr.: World War I

 When the United States entered World War I (1914–1918) in April 1917, Beach was assigned to command the Navy Torpedo Station at Newport, Rhode Island.

 In November 1918 he was named as commanding officer of battleship USS New York, which was the flagship of the American battleship squadron attached to the British Home Fleet.
 As commanding officer of New York, he welcomed King George V of Britain aboard and was present for the surrender of the German High Seas Fleet just after the end of the war.

+Beach graduated from the U.S. Naval Academy at Annapolis, class of 1888.
+After earning the Navy Cross in World War I, he retired as a U.S. Navy captain.
+His son, Edward Latimer Beach Jr., graduated from the academy in 1939 and earned the Navy Cross in World War II before also retiring as a U.S. Navy captain.

 Post-war

 Beach's last command was the Mare Island Naval Shipyard on San Francisco Bay, where he oversaw the construction of the battleship California (BB-44).
 Captain Beach retired from the U.S. Navy in September 1921 after a 37-year career.

 Literary career

 During his lifetime, Beach published thirteen novels, all written for young adults.
 Twelve of the novels constitute volumes in four-book series, all written in the tradition of the Horatio Alger stories—hard work and honesty will lead to success.

 Beach's novels, which were highly popular when they were first printed in the years of 1907 to 1922, were instrumental in planting the seeds for naval careers in the minds of many of the men who served as naval officers during World War II.

 His autobiography, From Annapolis to Scapa Flow: the Autobiography of Edward L. Beach Sr. was published in 2003, having been edited by his son Edward L. Beach Jr., who was also a career naval officer and author.